EddieAbbondanzio/Updog.in/README.md

 -   Profile pages for users

 ## Set Up

+You'll need a PostgreSQL database.
+You'll also need to pre-populate the tables using the table defintion files included in the `Updog.Persistance` layer.
+Perhaps in the future the project will support a db initialization step.

 The project is divided into two parts: the API, and the client.
 Client source code can be found under `Updog.Client`.
 All other folders hold the source code for the backend (API).